-- Be at least eighteen years of age - Provide high school completion transcript, diploma, or GED certificate.
-In the absence of these documents, applicant must provide a post secondary transcript showing at least 60 credits in a science or health science field - Complete an application form and pay \$75 application fee - Provide proof of having received one professional massage - Provide a healthcare provider's (MD, DO, ND, DC, etc.) letter stating that the applicant is in good health and physically able to practice massage - Provide proof of a negative tuberculosis test within the last 12 months or chest x-ray if known reason for positive TB test - Have a personal or telephone interview with a staff or faculty member - All applicants are screened and interviewed by our staff and evaluated on their motivation and academic ability to benefit from our program, without discrimination on the basis of age, gender, race, national or ethnic origin, religion, creed, sexual orientation, or disability.
+- Be at least eighteen years of age - Provide high school completion transcript or GED transcript certificate.
+In the absence of these documents, applicant can provide a postsecondary transcript showing at least 60 credits in a science or health science field.
+Please note that some you may be asked to provide an official transcript of high school or GED agencies only for some financial aid requirements. - Complete an application form and pay \$75 application fee - Provide proof of having received one professional massage

+- Provide a healthcare provider's (MD, DO, ND, DC, etc.) letter stating that the applicant is in good health and physically able to practice massage - Provide proof of a negative tuberculosis test within the last 12 months or chest x-ray if known reason for positive TB test - Have a personal or telephone interview with a staff or faculty member - All applicants are screened and interviewed by our staff and evaluated on their motivation and academic ability to benefit from our program, without discrimination on the basis of age, gender, race, national or ethnic origin, religion, creed, sexual orientation, or disability.